rstol/course-WNMC/assignment06/answers.md

 	In MobComp2 amost no change can be perceived and the sound quality is similar.
 The MobComp1 did sound a bit worse (some distorted echoes/sounds are present) as without the embedded message and the quality is a bit worse.

 ## Step 3
 1. For both sound files: Are there bit errors?
+Why?

+	MobileComp1 doesn't have any bit errors.
+MobileComp2 has 6 bit errors and a BER ~0.1%.
+This is because at the start of MobileComp2 there is silence, and that's where the bit errors occur.
+During silence we cannot transmit data bits.

+2. Over the air measurements: